recoilphp/recoil/README.md

 Stream operations are cooperative, that is, when reading or writing to a stream, execution of the coroutine is suspended until the stream is ready, allowing the kernel to schedule other strands for execution while waiting.

+The [stream-file example](examples/stream-file) demonstrates using a readable stream to read a file.

 ### Channels

 *Channels* are stream-like objects that produce and consume PHP values rather than byte streams.
 Channels are intended